Abdoelabassi/MITx-MLtoDLwPython/README.md

 # Note:

-This is not a project repo, it's a rather somewhat a guide for new verified learners to slove the project problems, in case they stuck.
+This is not a project repo, it's a  somewhat a guide for new verified learners to slove the project problems, in case they stuck.

 ## Author : EL Abassi Abderrazaq